mmowers/bokehpivot/README.md

 A more simplified version of this app has been contributed as an example to the main Bokeh repo: https://github.com/bokeh/bokeh/tree/master/examples/app/pivot

-There are two different ways to use this app: On Orion (easiest way), and locally.
+There are two different ways to use this app: On Scorpio or Orion (easiest way), and locally.
 See the following sections for details on each:

-## Running on Orion (easiest)
+## Running on Scorpio/Orion (easiest)
-1. Simply double click the *Launch Super Pivot.bat* file on your desktop on Orion.
+1. Simply double click the *Launch Common Bokeh Pivot.bat* file on your desktop.
 This will launch the bokeh server in a terminal window and a browser window for the results
     * If you're curious, you can open the .bat file in a text editor.
 The contents will look like:
       ```
-      bokeh serve D:\CommonGitRepos\Bokeh\bokehpivot --show --allow-websocket-origin 1wp11rdori01.nrel.gov:<port> --allow-websocket-origin localhost:<port> --port <port>
+      bokeh serve \\nrelqnap01d/ReEDS/bokehpivot --show --allow-websocket-origin 1wp11rdori02.nrel.gov:<port> --allow-websocket-origin localhost:<port> --port <port>
       ```
-    * Here is a breakdown of the contents of *Launch Super Pivot.bat*:
+    * Here is a breakdown of the contents of *Launch Common Bokeh Pivot.bat*:
         * `bokeh serve`: Launch bokeh server.
 See http://bokeh.pydata.org/en/latest/docs/user_guide/server.html for more info.
-        * `D:\CommonGitRepos\Bokeh\bokehpivot`: Path to bokeh app that we are running.
+        * `\\nrelqnap01d/ReEDS/bokehpivot`: Path to common bokehpivot app.
 Note that this app will be updated frequently.
-If you want to manage your own copies on Orion, simply copy this app and enter the new path in the .bat file instead.
+If you want to launch from your own bokehpivot repo, simply enter that path in the .bat file instead.
-        * `--port <port>`: Jonathan has assigned you a unique port on Orion to run your bokeh server.
+        * `--port <port>`: Jonathan has assigned you a unique port on Scorpio/Orion to run your bokeh server.
 We can't all use the same port number because each port can only be used once.
-        * `--allow-websocket-origin 1wp11rdori01.nrel.gov:<port> --allow-websocket-origin localhost:<port>`: The first allows requests that are external to Orion (but on the NREL network) to access this bokeh server.
-The Second allows internal requests to localhost.
+        * `--allow-websocket-origin 1wp11rdori01.nrel.gov:<port> --allow-websocket-origin localhost:<port>`: The first address allows requests that are external to Scorpio/Orion (but on the NREL network) to access the bokeh server that you have launched.
+The Second allows internal requests to localhost, which is the default request when you run the .bat file.
 1. Go to the *Loading ReEDS data* section below.
 1. When done, simply close the terminal window that is running the server.